ZcashFoundation/zcash-fpga/README.md

   - Fully parameterized so that they can be used for large bit-width arithmetic
 * Extended Euclidean algorithm for calculating multiplicative inverses
 * Resource arbitrators
-* General purpose elliptical curve point and element modules
+* General purpose elliptical curve (Weierstrass) point and element modules
   - Point multiplication, doubling, adding up to Fp^12 (towered over Fp^6 and Fp^2)
-  - Element inversion
-  - Multiplication by non-residue for use in towering
-  - Exponentiation of Fp^12 elements
+  - Operations in both affine and jacobian coordinates

 ## zcash_fpga